BlanchettWA/AlarmClockLogic/UseCases.md

 ## Use Case 2: Listening to Radio
 **Scope**:
-  *Develop software to control a dual alarm AM/FM radio alarm clock*
+  *Software to control a dual alarm AM/FM radio alarm clock*

 **Level**:
   *User Goal*